Henry Hill: You're a pistol, you're really funny. You're really funny.

 Tommy DeVito: [everyone laughs] Ya motherfucker!
 I almost had him, I almost had him.
 Ya stuttering prick ya.
 Frankie, was he shaking?
 I wonder about you sometimes, Henry.
 You may fold under questioning.

-Henry Hill: [narrating] For as long as I can remember I always wanted to be a gangster.
-To me that was better than being president of the United States.
-To be a gangster was to own the world.
+Henry Hill: [narrating] As far back as I can remember I always wanted to be a gangster.

 Tommy DeVito: No more shines, Billy.